Change Settings and Preferences in the Representative Console

 For situations where you might experience issues because a customer’s secure desktop is enabled, you can be prompted to elevate to run with administrative rights when the session begins.

-Support Sessions Support Tools Settings
+Support Sessions Screen Sharing Settings

 Set the default quality and size for a screen sharing session.
 When screen sharing starts, you can automatically enter full screen mode, which in turn can automatically collapse the chat bar.